vega/vega-lite/docs/mark.md

 </script>
 <div id="bar_aggregate"></div>

-Adding color to area chart creates a stacked bar chart by default.
+Adding color to the bar chart creates a stacked bar chart by default.

 ```js
 {